History of St Edmund's Church

 The earliest part of the church is the nave and is over 950 years old.
 Its south-west corner at the rear of the building is made from red tiles robbed from the walls of the Roman town.
 The original round-headed windows of the nave have been blocked up and replaced over the centuries and are no longer visible.

 Changing fashions and the needs of the religous community have resulted in several alterations to the building.
-The photograph to the left shows how the Church you see today has been built up over the centuries.

 The brick and flint porch has a stoup for holy water to the right of the fourteenth century door.

 The heads on either side of the fourteenth century north doorway are unusual in that they look at one another instead of looking outwards.
 One wears a crown the other a mitre.

 On the doorway are some ancient votive crosses and some scratches known as grafitti.
 The building with a spire probably represents Norwich Cathedral.

 The knapped flint tower with stone corners is fourteenth century.
 The belfry windows are of brick and the battlements were added in the Tudor period.
 The west window of the tower is typical of the fourteenth century.